The Qur'anic View of Sharia, Jihad and War

 A Muslim can never kill.
 This is a sin.
 God reveals in the Qur'an that "… if someone kills another person – unless it is in retaliation for someone else or for causing corruption in the earth – it is as if he had murdered all mankind."
 (Qur'an, 5:32)

 The verse is explicit.
 Just like it is a sin and murder to kill someone else, it is also a sin and murder to kill oneself.
 It is not "jihad," but a sin to blow oneself up in a restaurant.
+Those who drive their vehicles into people waiting on a bus stop or shopping in a marketplace do not wage jihad by doing so; they are committing an unlawful act.
 Those who honour and glorify such things and imagine that the person has become a "martyr" are applauding murder, not jihad.
 Killing defenceless civilians together with himself is not jihad, but murder.
-As we will explain in detail later on, Islam bans waging a war against a community that is not offensive.

 Jihad means to strive through knowledge and science to bring someone to the truth and to establish communication with love and respect; not to kill him.

-Martyrdom means losing one's life while striving on the path of God, while seeking to spread the love, friendship and brotherhood demanded by Islam.
+Martyrdom means losing one's life while striving on the path of God, while seeking to spread the love, friendship and brotherhood demanded by Islam using fine words and through goodness.
 Killing is a murder and a sin.
 It is not a virtue to be honoured.
+And those who perpetrate attacks that target innocent civilians do not attain the rank of martyrdom; they are only committing the unlawful act of murder.

 But suicide bombers and their supporters spread the propaganda of a religion that commands others' deaths.
 And their religion is not the religion of God, either.
 Very few of those who follow that faith may realize that.
 There are many people who imagine this false religion to be true and who seek to adhere to it.

 The real problem is this: People who do not know their own religion are being diverted toward nonsense.
 And unless they learn their own religion and the true love in the Qur'an, there will continue to be suicide bombers and those who encourage and even honour them.
-Bombs are not the way to teach them the truth.
+Military precautions are not the way to teach them the truth.
 The only way is correct education.
-And in order to provide a true education, people of love from among Muslims, Christians and Jews must all come together.
-Once the power of unity has been established, then those people on the wrong path will begin to listen to us.
+And in order to provide a true education, people of love from among sincerely devout Muslims, Christians and Jews must all come together.
+Once the power of unity has been established, then those people on the wrong path will begin to follow the right path.

 What are the reasons for the rise in suicide attacks?